 The movie rights were optioned quite early on, though original screenwriter Oliver Stone always intended to expand the book to strengthen the story and give Matt a stronger antagonist (in the book he only meets the killer once, right at the end).
-This ultimately led to the creation of a brand new villain, Angel Maldonado (ultimately played a young Andy Garcia).
-The producers decided to relocate the story and characters to LA (presumably because it would be cheaper), which makes nonsense of the title, a humorous riff to the famous phrase from The Naked City (movie and TV show) about New York.
+This ultimately led to the creation of a brand new villain, Angel Maldonado (ultimately played by a young Andy Garcia).
+The producers decided to relocate the story and characters to LA (presumably because it would be cheaper), which makes nonsense of the title, a humorous riff on the famous phrase from The Naked City (movie and TV show) about New York.
 To do this they had the script rewritten by R. Lance Hill (using his standard screenwriting name, ‘David Lee Henry’).
 It seems that this displeased director Hal Ashby, who asked his old friend Robert Towne (the two hard-worked together on The Last Detail and Shampoo in the 1970s) to bring it back to the original.
 Ultimately though the cast worked with a minimal script with much additional improvisation on the set.
 The end result is a rather loose adaptation of course, but …

 “I don’t have time for you, man!”

 The book feels very 70s in its downbeat tone while the movie, from its synth soundtrack (by Arquette’s then husband, James Newton Howard) and pretty look is very 80s.
-Having accepted that the storyline was greatly modified and the characters almost completely changed – even Scudder, really the only character left from the book has practically his entire emotional trajectory altered – does the film work at least on its own terms?
+Having accepted that the storyline was greatly modified and the characters almost completely changed – even Scudder, really the only character left from the book, has practically his entire emotional trajectory altered – does the film work at least on its own terms?
 We begin with an enormously impressive helicopter shot (see the clip embedded above) in which we meet Scudder at the point where his life changes – in the book it is the accidental death of a young girl, here it is that of a colleague in an arrest gone wrong.

 “What happened to her, is people think that if you have to kill somebody in the course of… doing business, sometimes it pays to advertise.
 You know, make it messy.
 Remind people they bleed when they die.
 It might even prevent more killings.”

 The effect is the same – Scudder’s personal life falls apart.
 We catch up with him about a year later, trying to stay sober after being kicked off the force and left by his wife.
 As in the book, he is asked to help out a prostitute (renamed Sunny) who has fallen into bad company.
 But from this point on, the plot of the film runs in parallel to that of the book, echoing and overlapping occasionally, but often going its own way.
 The basic storyline was never that important in the book anyway and the movie proves rather pedestrian when it comes to the crime element, offering little that is new or has any bite and there is very little action until then.
 But we do have a very interesting cast and an emphasis on character, which is the one way that it really does successfully keep faith with the original novel.
 Bridges is very appealing here, while also utterly convincing in the dark scenes when he is in the grip of alcohol, which is crucial to keeping Scudder viable.
 He doesn’t quite have the vulnerability that Block provides, but it isn’t bad at all in the context of this kind of movie.
 Alexandra Paul plays Sunny, Kim from the novel, and probably has the hardest role as the prostitute who is genuinely scared but won’t say why and who ultimately gets fridged for her trouble.
 Arquette does well in a rather under-written part, one that is only loosely based on the book and Garcia is great as the volatile but intelligent gangster trying to move up in the world who sees right through Scudder.
-The extended individual scenes between the principals have an intimacy that really elevate the film and these are the one that benefit the most from the on-set ad-libbing (they are easy to spot).
-The action climax, in two halves,m is perfectly serviceable if perfunctory.
+The extended individual scenes between the principals have an intimacy that really elevate the film and these are the ones that benefit the most from the on-set ad-libbing (they are easy to spot).
+The action climax, in two halves, is perfectly serviceable if perfunctory.
 And the final scene on the beach?
 Block would never have envisaged that, not in eight million years.
 It more or less works here though …